readeral/translate-field-to-sanity/README.md

 ```

 The CLI will write a `ndjson`-file you can use with `sanity dataset import`.
 [Learn more about importing data to Sanity](https://www.sanity.io/docs/data-store/importing-data).

+## Gotchas
+If you want to have a line break in your text string like
+`Here is a line break\nNew line starts here`
+then your HTML will need to use `&#10;` to represent the linebreak, not a `<Br />` tag.
+If you use a `<Br />` tag, you will get a `/n` character, but it will be within its own span in the Sanity block text.
+Using `&#10;` ensures it remains in-line with the current string.